mgymrek/mgymrek.github.io/_posts/2015-06-29-predixcan-notes.md

 date: 2015-06-29 00:00:00
 ---

-**Summary**: My notes on a paper recently posted on *biorXiv* by [Gamazon, Wheeler, and Shah et al.](http://biorxiv.org/content/early/2015/06/17/020164) about using imputed expression values to map human traits.
+**Summary**: My notes on a paper recently posted on *bioRxiv* by [Gamazon, Wheeler, and Shah et al.](http://biorxiv.org/content/early/2015/06/17/020164) about using imputed expression values to map human traits.
 Overall I think this is a clever and powerful method for providing biological insight into GWAS signals.
 However I think there is still a lot of work to be done in effectively incorporating transcriptomic data into GWAS.

 ## Summary of the study